Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Introduction

-In the field of optimal transport theory~\cite{Villani2003topics, Villani2008Optiaml}, another measure of the difference between two probability distributions has been attracted.
-The $L^2$-Wasserstein distance is a well-known measure of optimal transport, which quantifies a difference between two probability distributions and introduces a differential geometry.
-In optimal transport theory, a relationship between $L^2$-Wasserstein distance and thermodynamic relaxation has been discussed, especially for the Fokker-Planck equation.
+In optimal transport theory~\cite{Villani2003topics, Villani2008Optiaml}, another geometry explains the optimal control and is related to thermodynamics.
+In optimal transport theory, a geometric measure called the $L^2$-Wasserstein distance quantifies a difference between two probability distributions.
+A relationship between $L^2$-Wasserstein distance and thermodynamic relaxation has been discussed, especially for the Fokker-Planck equation.
 For example, R. Jordan, D. Kinderlehrer, and F. Otto showed that the time evolution of the Fokker-Planck equation minimizes the sum of the free energy and the $L^2$-Wasserstein distance~\cite{JKO1998Variational}.
 A trend to thermodynamic equilibrium for the Fokker-Planck equation has also been discussed using the $L^2$-Wasserstein distance~\cite{Marcowich2000Trend}.
 Remarkably, the terminology of the entropy production is also used in optimal transport theory~\cite{Villani2003topics}, and a connection between the entropy production and the $L^2$-Wasserstein distance has been discussed~\cite{Villani2008entropy, Villani2000generalization, Arnold2001convex}.
-Moreover, a relationship between the $L^2$-Wasserstein distance and information geometry has been attracted recently~\cite{amari2018information, amari2019information}.
+Moreover, a relationship between optimal transport theory and information geometry has been mathematically discussed~\cite{amari2018information, amari2019information}.